-Decemi ber 3 1,
+December 31, 1,

-(in thousands) 2022 2021
+(in thousands) 2023 2022

 Deferred tax assets :

-Net operating loss carryforward \$ 13,359 \$ 17,097
+Net operating loss carryforward \$ 21,796 \$ 13,359

-Foreign research and development expenses 12,355 7,884
+Foreign research and development expenses 17,980 12,355

-Section 174 capitalized research and development expenses 14,856
+Section 174 capitalized research and development expenses 27,913 14,856

-Stock-based compensation 3,860 1,784
+Stock-based compensation 5,002 3,860

-Operating lease liabilities 1,201 1,374
+Operating lease liabilities 1,539 1,201

-Accrued vacation and bonus 552 390
+Accrued vacation and bonus 846 552

-Other 932 17
+Other 1,164 932

-Total deferred tax assets 47,115 28,546
+Total deferred tax assets 76,240 47,115

-Valuation allowance (45,421) (26,647)
+Valuation allowance (74,398) (45,421)

-Deferred tax assets, net of valuation allowance 1,694 1,899
+Deferred tax assets, net of valuation allowance 1,842 1,694

 Deferred tax liabilities:

-Operating lease right of use assets (1,196) (1,371)
+Operating lease right of use assets (1,534) (1,196)

-Prepaid expenses (394) (497)
+Prepaid expenses (243) (394)

-Depreciation and amortization (104) (31)
+Depreciation and amortization (65) (104)

-Total deferred tax liabilities (1,694) (1,899)
+Total deferred tax liabilities (1,842) (1,694)

 Deferred tax assets and liabilities, net of valuation allowance \$ \$

 The Company has evaluated the positive and negative evidence bearing upon its ability to realize its deferred tax assets.
 Management has considered the Company's history of losses in prior years, the nature of the Company's deferred tax assets, and the timing, likelihood and amount, if any, of future taxable income during the periods in which those temporary differences and carryforwards become deductible and has concluded that it is more likely than not that the company will not realize the benefits of the deferred tax assets.
 Accordingly, a full valuation will be maintained on the net deferred tax assets until there is sufficient evidence to support the reversal of some portion of these allowances.
-The valuation allowance increased \$18.8 million during the year ended December 31, 2022 primarily due to an increase in cumulative temporary differences related to capitalized research and development under Section 174, stock based compensation and foreign research and development expenses.
+The valuation allowance increased \$29.0 million during the year ended December 31, 2023 primarily due to net operating losses and an increase in cumulative temporary differences related to capitalized research and development under Section 174, stock-based compensation and foreign research and development expenses.

-The Tax Cuts and Jobs Act, or TCJA, which was enacted in December 2017, will generally allow federal losses generated after 2017 to be carried over indefinitely, but will generally limit the net operating loss ("NOL") deduction to the lesser of the NOL carryover or 80% of a corporation's taxable income (subject to Section 382 of the Internal Revenue Code of 1986, as amended).
-In addition, there will be no carryback for losses generated after 2017.
-Losses generated prior to 2018 will generally be deductible to the extent of the lesser of a corporation's NOL carryover or 100% of a corporation's taxable income and be available for twenty years from the period the loss was generated.
-The Company does not have any NOLs generated prior to 2018.
-The Coronavirus Aid, Relief and Economic Security ("CARES") Act temporarily allows the Company to carryback NOLs arising in 2018, 2019 and 2020 to the five prior tax years.
-In addition, NOLs generated in these years could fully offset prior year taxable income without the 80% of the taxable income limitation under the TCJA which was enacted on December 22, 2017.
+The Tax Cuts and Jobs Act, or TCJA, generally allows federal losses generated after 2017 to be carried over indefinitely, but will generally limit the net operating loss ("NOL") deduction to the lesser of the NOL carryover or 80% of a corporation's taxable income (subject to Section 382 of the Internal Revenue Code of 1986, as amended).
+In addition, there is no carryback for losses generated after 2017.

-As of December 31, 2022, the Company has Belgium net operating loss carryforwards for Belgian federal income tax purposes of approximately \$44.4 million, that can be carried forward indefinitely.
+As of December 31, 2023, the Company had Belgium NOL carryforwards for Belgian federal income tax purposes of \$64.1 million, that can be carried forward indefinitely.